Viewers Are Convinced That 'Vanderpump Rules' Is Scripted — Is It Really Fake?

 How real is reality television?
-It’s the million-dollar question.
-While it’s true that explosive fights and revelations on various reality TV programs can give off real vibes, personal accounts from some stars — think Kristin Cavallari — have caused us all to second-guess exactly what we’re watching.
-And Vanderpump Rules fans have come to that crossroads.
+It's the million-dollar question.
+While it's true that explosive fights and revelations on various reality TV shows can give off real vibes, personal accounts from some stars — think Kristin Cavallari — have caused us all to second-guess exactly what we're watching.

-To many viewers, #Scandoval seemed like the resurgence the long-running series needed after a few years of lackluster ratings.
+To many fans, #Scandoval seemed like the resurgence the long-running series needed after a few years of lackluster ratings.
 So, is Vanderpump Rules scripted?
 Keep reading to find out what experts and the cast have said.

-In March 2023, TMZ was the first to report that Tom cheated on Ariana with Raquel before they ended their nine-year relationship.
-As the #Scandoval drama escalated on social media, even making its rounds at award events and The White House Correspondents’ Dinner in April 2023, the actual season still aired on Bravo as scheduled.
+In March 2023, TMZ was the first to report that Tom cheated on Ariana with Rachel before they ended their nine-year relationship.
+As the #Scandoval drama escalated on social media, even making its rounds at award events and The White House Correspondents' Dinner in April 2023, the actual season still aired on Bravo as scheduled.

-The episodes allowed fans to dissect every episode leading up to the cheating scandal, from Raquel and Tom’s interactions to Tom and Ariana’s relationship woes, which they shared on camera.
+The episodes allowed fans to dissect every episode leading up to the cheating scandal, from Rachel and Tom's interactions to Tom and Ariana's relationship woes, which they shared on camera.
 Despite the perceived authenticity from the cast, those who have watched VPR from the beginning believe the truth is a little murkier.
 Many fans have become experts on the show and discuss it on their podcasts and other media outlets.

 Sarah Cee and Holly Bohorquez, the Vanderpump Rules Party Podcast hosts, believe that Scandoval was all too convenient for VPR.
 The New York Post reported that the series saw a 30 percent bump in viewership compared to the week before the scandal.